List of beaches in Chicago: Howard Beach

-Marion Mahony Griffin (Jarvis Beach)/Fargo Beach
+Marion Mahony Griffin Beach (Jarvis)/(Fargo)

-Jarvis beach located at 7400 North and Fargo beach is located at 7432 North.
+Jarvis street is located at 7400 North and Fargo is located at 7432 North.
 Offshore stretches of riprap act to reduce erosion of this beach, which is about three blocks long.

 In 2015, the beach was named in honor of architect Marion Mahony Griffin.
 The Australian Consul General, Roger Price, attended the beach's dedication for the woman who was instrumental in the design the Australian capital of Canberra.
 When she returned to the United States in 1939, after her husband's death, she lived near the beach.

 Loyola/Leone Beach

-Located at 7032 North Sheridan Road and extending for eight blocks, Leone Beach is Chicago's largest.
+North Sheridan Road and extending for eight blocks, Leone Beach is Chicago's largest.

 Tobey Prinz (Pratt) Beach

 Contiguous with Leone/Loyola Beach located at 1050 West Pratt Boulevard.
 Formerly named Pratt Boulevard Beach, it was renamed for local neighborhood activist Tobey Prinz by the Chicago Park District in 2014.
 There is a fishing pier and during the fall it is possible to catch salmon.